Particulate matter and other air pollution mapping: Which sources contribute the most?

 See which sources are responsible for particulate matter in cities.

 There is increasing scientific evidence of the harmful effects of air pollution on health, especially particulate matter.
 European directives require public authorities to analyse excesses and take measures where necessary.
-In order to be able to take targeted and effective measures, insights into the geographical and sectoral origin of particulate matter (PM10 and PM2.5) are required.
+In order to be able to take targeted and effective measures, insights into the geographical and sectoral origin of air pollution including particulate matter are required.

 TOPAS (TNO Operational Source Apportionment Service) is based upon air quality modelling developed by TNO, as well as TNO’s knowledge of emissions and atmospheric models.
 This knowledge is combined with up-to-date weather information and European measurement data on air pollution.
 TNO has extensive experience in the field of air quality.
 We’ve been monitoring emissions for Dutch and European public authorities for 30 years.
 We make air quality predictions for the Netherlands and Europe as well as beyond (the United States, China and South America).